-Are you looking for a moderately easy hike in Glacier National Park?
+Updated 07.15.2019: Are you looking for a moderately easy Glacier National Park hike?
 Not all boomer travelers are ready for a vigorous backcountry experience in Montana’s wilderness.
-If “moderately easy” is more your style, Avalanche Lake Trail is for you.
+If moderately easy is more your style, a hike on Avalanche Lake Trail is for you.

-As soon as your vehicle passes through the west entrance of the park, head straight for the parking lot at Trail of the Cedars loop trail, about 5.5 miles east of Lake McDonald Lodge.
+As soon as your vehicle passes through the west entrance of Glacier National Park, head straight for the parking lot at Trail of the Cedars Loop Trail, about 5.5 miles east of Lake McDonald Lodge.
 About halfway along the wheelchair accessible path, you’ll arrive at the trailhead for Avalanche Lake Trail.
-Alan and I hiked here on a nippy September morning when we participated in a Glacier National Park hiking program with Road Scholar.

 Continuing on, the trail leaves the creek bank behind to travel through a dense forest of old growth cedar trees and hemlocks.
 Although the creek isn’t in view, the sound of gurgling water rushing through the creek is loud enough to be heard most of the way to Avalanche Lake.

 Hiking through a temperate rainforest in Glacier National Park

 “You’re standing on the eastern edge of the Pacific Northwest’s temperate rainforest,” Road Scholar guide, Stephanie Paidus, told us as we stopped for one of her frequent lectures on the flora and fauna in Glacier National Park.
 Learning about what we were hiking through was one of the benefits of traveling on a group hiking program.

 As the hikers became spaced out, the forest grew quiet except for the twitter of birds and the rushing of the creek.
 Sunlight filtered through the thick branches of the cedar grove casting dapples of brightness on the moss-covered ground that looked like a bolt of plush, green velvet cloth had been spread out underneath the trees.